Which place is cheaper, Helsinki or Tallinn?

 Tallinn is a very popular place for nightlife and partying.
 Also, Helsinki is not quite as popular, but is fairly good for its evening party scene.

 Tallinn has a large number of nightlife venues.
 As it's grown in popularity with tourists, the city has put itself on the map as a top party destination in Eastern Europe.
 There's an active bar and club scene, but there are also art venues and other creative activities for everyone.

 Helsinki has an active nightlife scene for those who seek it out.
 The nightlife scene is at its best on weekends when the city center comes to life with parties, dance clubs, and student activities.
 Many of the best clubs and bars are concentrated in the city center.
 Weekends are a bit calmer and things quiet down a lot.

-Shoppers can find a variety of stores in both Tallinn and Helsinki.
+Shoppers can find a variety of high quality stores in both Tallinn and Helsinki.

 Tallinn is well-known for its shopping.
 There's a mix of quirky shops and recognizable brands around town.
 Old town is a popular shopping area, as is nearby Kalamaja.
 Visitors enjoy picking up marzipan, local crafts, and unique art.

 Browsing through shops is a popular activity in Helsinki.
 The city is great for shopping, with many brands focused on sustainability.
 There are local boutiques as well as name brands.
 Flea markets and vintage shops are also popular.